-Shawna Wilson graduated with a Bachelors of Arts in Psychology from California State University, Long Beach, and later earned her Master of Arts in the field of Human Behavior from National University, becoming a Board Certified Behavior Analyst in 2010.
-Ms. Wilson comes to Behavior Frontiers with over 15 years of experience servicing children and adolescents diagnosed with autism, Down’s syndrome, intellectual disability, cerebral palsy, traumatic brain injury, and other, dually diagnosed mental health conditions in the home, school, community, day program, and long term residential care settings.
+Shawna (Wilson) Barrios graduated with a Bachelors of Arts in Psychology from California State University, Long Beach, and later earned her Master of Arts in the field of Human Behavior from National University, becoming a Board Certified Behavior Analyst in 2010.
+Ms. Barrios brings more than 15 years of experience servicing children and adolescents diagnosed with autism, Down’s syndrome, intellectual disability, cerebral palsy, traumatic brain injury, and other, dually diagnosed mental health conditions in the home, school, community, day program, and long term residential care settings.

-Ms. Wilson’s professional emphases and strengths are in the areas of positive behavior supports (i.e., emphasizing prevention over management of maladaptive behavior), analysis and treatment of severe maladaptive behavioral repertoires, development of effective communication repertoires for clients, staff training and development including training and preparation for board certification, parent and caregiver education in applied behavior analysis, and treatment team collaboration and planning.
-Ms. Wilson oversees clinical operations in the South East Los Angeles region and is passionate about helping each child and family reach their greatest potential through Applied Behavior Analysis and team collaboration!
+Ms. Barrios’ professional emphases and strengths are in the areas of positive behavior supports (i.e., emphasizing prevention over management of maladaptive behavior), analysis and treatment of severe maladaptive behavioral repertoires, development of effective communication repertoires for clients, staff training and development including training and preparation for board certification, parent and caregiver education in applied behavior analysis, and treatment team collaboration and planning.
+Ms. Barrios oversees clinical operations in the South East Los Angeles, West LA, South Bay and Long Beach regions and is passionate about helping each child and family reach their greatest potential through Applied Behavior Analysis and team collaboration!

-Assistant Clinical Director – South East Los Angeles, CA
+Associate Clinical Director – South East Los Angeles Region

 Sarah Briggson, M.S., BCBA